-- Destroyed or stolen (see below) before June 1 and not used during the remainder of the tax period, or - Used 5,000 (7,500 for agricultural vehicles) miles or less during the prior tax period.
+- Destroyed or stolen before June 1 and not used during the remainder of the period or - Used during the prior period 5,000 miles or less (7,500 miles or less for agricultural vehicles).

-Caution: The amount claimed on line 4 cannot exceed the tax reported on lines 2 and 3.
-Any excess credit must be claimed as a refund on Form 8849, Claim for Refund of Excise Taxes.
+The amount claimed on line 4 cannot exceed the tax reported on lines 2 and 3.
+Any excess credit must be claimed as a refund using Form 8849, Claim for Refund of Excise Taxes, and Schedule 6, Other Claims.